 Nevertheless, it is vital for a church to summarize its teaching so that the church can confess it together.

 The ultimate authority of The King’s Chapel is the Bible alone, but that the fullest expression of our beliefs is the London (Baptist) Confession of Faith of 1689.
-Those desiring membership must be in substantial agreement with the confession.
-However, since the confession is very lengthy and extremely detailed, we thought it helpful for you to read a document that condenses the beliefs of that confession.

 The Scriptures of the Old and New Testament were given by inspiration of God.
 They the only sufficient, certain, authoritative, infallible, and inerrant rule of all saving knowledge, faith, and obedience.